 Now firmly established in his kingdom, Herod embarked on a series of grand building projects, possibly funded by a half-shekel tax payable by each Jew in the Diaspora.
 The programme also created employment and stimulated the economy, although it is debatable how much the Jewish population benefitted from this in the long-term.
 The most famous project was a lavish refurbishment of the temple of Jerusalem.
 Herod also expanded the same city's fortification walls and added a theatre and amphitheatre.
 He improved several fortresses (notably those at Jericho and Masada on the western shore of the Dead Sea), rebuilt Samaria (renaming it Sebaste, Greek for Augustus in the feminine), and constructed a new harbour at Strato's Tower (Caesarea Maritima).
 Both of the latter renamings highlight Herod's eagerness to please his Roman allies.
 Perhaps the most ambitious of Herod's projects was the Herodium fortress 11 km south of Jerusalem.

-The Herodium fortress, one of seven built by Herod, has been identified by archaeologists as the Jebel Fureidis mountain on the edge of the Judean dessert.
+The Herodium fortress, one of seven built by Herod, has been identified by archaeologists as the Jebel Fureidis mountain on the edge of the Judean desert.
 The classic cone-shaped mountain was an ideal location for the fortress which Herod built to commemorate his victory over Antigonus and the Parthians in 37 BCE.
 The fortress was to provide Herod with a place of refuge if his rule were ever challenged and, perhaps too, act as his mausoleum.
 It was built by digging out the peak of the mountain and using the recovered earth as part of the ramparts.
 A large palace was built within its walls which was supplied with water by a system of aqueducts.
 The whole complex was completed c.
 15 BCE.
 At the base of the mountain a small town was constructed, which included administrative buildings, gardens, a synagogue, mausoleums, and a large pool.
 The site has been excavated, and highlights include the large pool of the lower town and one of the earliest Roman domed roofs inside the palaces baths.

 The reign of Herod became more troubled the longer it lasted.
 In 9 BCE a war broke out with Nabataea, Herod's southern neighbours, which had become a base for Judean opposition factions.
 The situation worsened when Augustus initially sided with the Nabataeans in the dispute.
 Fortunately, Herod's envoy, Nicolaus of Damascus, was able to present the king's case, and Augustus changed policy.